Skip to main content

 Under the University of Ontario Institute of Technology Act, 2002, the Board may delegate to the President, Vice-Presidents, or other employees of the University signing authority and responsibility for matters necessary for the University’s day-to-day operations.

-All Contracts are to be entered into in the name of the University of Ontario Institute of Technology.
+All Contracts are to be entered into in the legal name of the University of Ontario Institute of Technology.

 The President is authorized to execute any Contract on behalf of the University except in the following circumstances: